-- Tread for on-road use: If you ride your bicycle only on the road, its tires don’t necessary need to have any kind of tread features.
+If you ride your bicycle only on the road, its tires don’t necessarily need to have any kind of tread features.
 The best road bike tires should be able to run smoothly on road surfaces without any tread.

 If your bike has knobby treads, they will cause worse traction on hard surfaces.
 Because the knobs can be made to bend under heavy side loads, which won’t occur in the case of a smooth tread.
-The bent knobs can disrupt your smooth handling of your bike and force the tires to falter why cornering or turning.
+The bent knobs can disrupt the smooth handling of your bike and force the tires to falter when cornering or turning.
 So, watch out for knobby treads and avoid them!

-Tire width and pressure are interwoven: if you want lower pressures, go for wider tires; and narrower tires often produce higher pressures.
+Tire width and pressure are interwoven.
+If you want lower pressures, go for wider tires.
+Narrower tires often produce higher pressures.
 It is that simple!

 A tire should deflect a bit when put under pressure or load.
 This is why you have pneumatic tires that can absorb this little pressure.
 However, here are three observations a cyclist can detect about his/her bike’s tire inflation:

-- Under-inflation: An underinflated tire will have more rolling resistance, prone to pinch flats and may even come off the rim during cornering, most especially, the wide tires on narrow rims.
+Lower tire pressures mean more rolling resistance, prone to pinch flats, and may even come off the rim during cornering, most especially, the wide tires on narrow rims.

-- Correct inflation: A well inflated tire will have little rolling resistance, will not get pinch flats when used normally, will absorb minor rough surface, improve rider comfort, and will adjust to rough surfaces without jumping or losing its traction.
+A well-inflated tire will have lower rolling resistance, will not get pinch flats when used normally, will absorb minor rough surfaces, improve rider comfort, and will adjust to rough surfaces without jumping or losing traction.
+They also have a better rolling speed.

-- Over-inflation: An overinflated tire will have slightly less rolling resistance on smooth surfaces, more prone to damage from sharp rocks and other road hazards, will give a harsh ride on anything but the smoothest road, and can bounce on rough surfaces.
+An overinflated tire will have slightly less rolling resistance on smooth surfaces, be more prone to damage from sharp rocks and other road hazards, will give a harsh ride on anything but the smoothest road, and can bounce on rough surfaces.